getify/TNG-Hooks/README.md

 Similar to [the rules of React's hooks](https://reactjs.org/docs/hooks-rules.html#only-call-hooks-at-the-top-level), there are some rules/guides that you should keep in mind when using **TNG-Hooks**.

-1. It is ***absolutely required*** that TNG hooks always be called in the same order.
-That is, that you must never have an invocation of an Articulated Function that skips over an earlier hook call and tries to invoke one of the subsequent hook calls. ***THIS WILL BREAK!***
+1. It is ***required*** that TNG hooks always be called in the same order within an Articulated Function (and any Custom Hooks it calls).
+That is, you must never have an invocation of an Articulated Function that skips over an earlier hook call and tries to invoke one of the subsequent hook calls. ***THIS WILL BREAK!***

     However, it is still technically possible to have hook calls in conditional situations (or even loops!), as long as you are very careful to never skip calls in an unsafe ordering manner.